Last Updated on

 When I began researching this article, I was astonished by how much information is available about SOE, both in hard copy and on the Internet.
 I was surprised to discover how much I already had myself.
 I suppose it’s a topic that intrigues – stories of brave men and women, combined with the clandestine nature of their work.
 Let’s face it, most people love James Bond.
 But of course the real world of secret agents is not at all glamorous; it is invariably lonely and usually extremely dangerous.
 We know the real-life stories of some of these people – some of them are mentioned above – others include Odette, Noor Inayat Khan, Peter Churchill and FFE Yeo-Thomas, codenamed, “The White Rabbit”.
 Of all of them, the story of Violette Szabo resonates most with me.
 She was the subject of a book by RJ Minney, then a 1958 film, Carve Her Name With Pride starring Virginia McKenna.
 Her beautiful face stares at us from the past.
 She was captured in a gun-fight, attempting to delay the SS Panzer division Das Reich on its way to the Normandy front in June 1944.
 Interrogated, she was eventually sent in chains to Ravensbrűck concentration camp, where she was, probably, either shot in the back of the head or hanged in January 1945, aged 23.

 Harrowing tales like that inevitably raise the question of whether it was all worthwhile.
 Many agents were betrayed, caught, ending their days in the dark squalor of a camp before being executed, their bodies swiftly cremated.
 Most agents, I believe, survived, and there were, in any event, successful SOE operations.
 These included the destruction of the Norsk Hydro Plant in Norway in 1943, which was manufacturing heavy water for the Nazis’ atomic bomb programme.
 The 1965 film, Heroes of Telemark, starring Kirk Douglas and Richard Harris, was based on this event.
 There were other successes, perhaps less well-known.
-Max Hastings, in his book, The Secret War (2015), paints a bleak picture of most forms of guerrilla warfare and, indeed, espionage in general, between 1939 and 1945.
+Max Hastings, in his book, The Secret War (see below), paints a bleak picture of most forms of guerrilla warfare and, indeed, espionage in general, between 1939 and 1945.
 He suggests that SOE’s contribution to victory was, in military terms negligible; but its contribution to morale was enormous.
 “It was chiefly thanks to the aid provided to local opposition movements by SOE and OSS that a legend of popular insurrection was created, which contributed immensely to reviving the self-respect of Europe’s occupied societies after 1945.”
 He goes on to say that, “None of the follies, failures and embarrassments … should be allowed to mask the towering historical reality that some hundreds of thousands of fine and brave people in the occupied countries risked everything in the cause of resistance.
 Only SOE’s support … empowered them to make that choice.”
 Maxwell concludes, “For all of its extravagances and follies, it became the most effective British secret operations organisation of the war, and justified the Churchilian leap of imagination that inspired its creation.”

 The Special Operations Executive was officially dissolved on 15th January 1946.
 Some of its functions and personnel were transferred to other departments.
 According to the National Archives, many of its records were destroyed in a fire at its Baker Street headquarters in 1945.

 A memorial to SOE’s agents was unveiled on the Albert Embankment by Lambeth Palace in London in October 2009.
 It particularly commemorates Violette Szabo, the Heroes of Telemark and the Maquis (French Resistance).
 There is a Violette Szabo Museum in Herefordshire and a section in the Military Intelligence Museum at Chicksands devoted to SOE.
 There are many and various histories available.
 If you’re interested in individual stories, I can recommend The Women Who Lived For Danger by Marcus Binney (2002), which gives fascinating accounts of ten of SOE’s extraordinary female recruits, and Accidental Agent by John Goldsmith (1971), which tells of his own, often bizarre, experiences as an agent.
 Details of both books with links to Amazon are below.

 I have been meaning to write this piece for sometime and was finally inspired to by a visit to Arisaig’s Land, Sea and Islands Visitor Centre.
 I wouldn’t have known it was there if our good friends, Pat and Amanda, hadn’t taken us.
 My brief account barely scratches the surface of the secret world of a short-lived organisation.
 We will never know all the facts of Britain’s Special Operations Executive, or the whole truth of the individual stories.
 Given the breadth of information out there, you may wonder how much of it is, whether intentionally or not, fabrication.
 But at least we can visit some of the places associated with this most incredible part of our history.
 There are some I’d like to seek out; I suppose many are forgotten already.
 I think I’d like to go back to Arisaig one bright summer’s day, think about the young people who passed through there, what motivated them, how they fared, what happened to them; and say thank you.
 Then maybe we can take a boat trip together to the nearby islands of Eigg, Muck and Rum.